We got to my hostel okay. In fact, from the time I got

 junction and could control the commercial traffic on the rivers.
 Even

-today, the locks on the Havel River
+locks on the Havel River

 control the important river traffic of the area.